From Elizabeth Fetters of Forest Hill:

 And this is where I need your help: I have tried everything to encourage these young people to grow up.
 Eventually the roommates moved out.
 Eventually the young man was married.
 His wife has not disappeared and he’s back to the roommates again.
 We have talked to them.
 We asked the homeowner’s association for help.
 The homeowner’s association told us that we needed to work it out among ourselves.
 We have called the police many times.
 The police have responded, occasionally they have given the house a “warning.”
 The night they the police issued their warning was the night that the partiers threw cigarette butts, beer cans and hamburger buns into our yard.
 More often than not, the police do nothing, citing that noise must be heard two doors away in order for it to be a violation.
 I have begged the dispatcher to ask the officers to come around the back of the house and the noise can be heard two doors away, but the officers don’t.
 My husband tried to get a restraining order against the owner of the house when someone vomited over our fence, but we were told that it wasn’t “damage” to our property.

-People jokingly suggest that we move (we can’t afford to after the housing marking bust) or that we “join them” (then I would be trespassing on their property) or that we purchase a gun (I would be threatening them).
+People jokingly suggest that we move (we can’t afford, as much as we’d like those luxury apartments, to after the housing marking bust) or that we “join them” (then I would be trespassing on their property) or that we purchase a gun (I would be threatening them).

 In general my question to you and your readership is this: Why is the law not on my side?
 I am the person who has been injured for the past four years by the behaviors of these people.
 I have just spent another sleepless night, the second weekend in a row, because of them.
 What do I do with people who have a complete disregard for anyone else but themselves?
 Please, I need your help.